 Macadamias are outstanding for their versatility in the kitchen.
 We use them in both sweet and savoury dishes for their soft crunch and buttery flavour.
 However, the delicious texture and flavour of macadamias can also be used to enhance a number of savoury sauce recipes from all over the globe.
-Why not try these delicious ideas?
+Why not try these delicious ideas this weekend?

 Bulgolgi is a traditional Korean sauce or marinade.
 It’s typically used with beef but also works well with other meats.
 Using macadamias in your bulgolgi sauce helps create a thick texture – allowing the sauce to stick to the meat – and smooth flavour.